Atlantic.Net Blog

 sshpass -p "password" scp file1.txt [email protected]:/mnt/

-As you see, the sshpass + SCP command will help you to copy files and directories from one system to another system using a one-line command.
+As you see, the sshpass + SCP command will help you copy files and directories from one system to another system using a one-line command.

 Also Read